flaviovdf/spiderpig/README.rst

 -----------

     * guava (Google's common Java library) 13.0+
+    * protocol-buffers (Google's protocol buffer library and compiler) 2.4+
     * commons-cli (Apache commons command line interface library) 1.2.x
     * log4j (Apache's loggind library) 1.2.x
     * junit4 (For unit testing) 4.0+

 If you have ant (ant-optional on ubuntu) and ivy (ivy on ubuntu) dependecies will be autodownloaded.